Who We Are...

 FINANCIAL AID UPDATES

 Beginning in 2015, the Federal Student Aid Office introduced the FSA ID system.
-The FSA ID (Username and Password) will replace the PIN (Personal Identification Number).
+The FSA ID (Username and Password) replaces the PIN (Personal Identification Number).
 The FSA ID will provide students, parents and borrowers with a more secure access to the Federal Student Aid systems.

 New users will be directed to the registration page to create a FSA ID.
 If you already have a PIN when you are setting up an account to create a FSA ID, you will be asked for your PIN.
 As long as the PIN information matches your other information, the account will be linked to the FSA ID account screen.